ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/controllers.md

     .WithControllerContext(controllerContext)
 ```

-Since the testing framework prepares for you everything it can before running the actual test case by using the test service provider, you may skip the instantiation and use the other overload of the method using an action delegate:
+The testing framework prepares for you every detail of the tested component before running the actual test case by using the test service provider.
+Therefore, you may skip the instantiation and use the other overload of the method using an action delegate:

 ```c#
 MyController<ManageController>